joannakl/ossd_s20/grading.markdown

 1. Period Ending (mm/dd/yyyy)
 2. What were the team's accomplishments?
-3. What Interactions did the team have with the community?
+3. What interactions did the team have with the community?
 Include links to any interactions that are publicly accessible (e.g. posting to list serve, comment on an issue, etc.)
-4. What Contributions did the team make to the community?
+4. What contributions did the team make to the community?
 Include links to any publicly accessible contributions (e.g. documents, pages, new/refined/edited/closed tickets, pull requests, etc.)
 5. How is the team functioning?
 How can it be improved?
 6. What technical challenges/roadblocks does the team face?
 7. What's next?